-Potential risk to the Grand Canal was considered to be low to moderate given that canals are generally lined with impermeable materials which would prevent the migration of NAPL into the canal from groundwater.
-A low to moderate risk was identified to the nearby Poddle River via potential migration of cable fluid along preferential pathways (such as surface water drains and existing underground services) and groundwater.
+A low to moderate risk was identified to nearby surface water bodies via potential migration of cable fluid on groundwater.
 In addition, potential impact to the deeper groundwater aquifer was considered to be low to moderate due to the geology beneath the site.